How to find purpose in retirement

 Look into local community centres that offer classes, workshops, and social activities –these can be free and fun to do.
 Engaging with others in these environments can provide both structure and camaraderie.

-As your approach the transition into retirement, take some time to reflect on the opportunities that lie ahead for finding personal fulfilment beyond your professional role.
-Embrace this period as an invitation to redefine your identity and contribute to your community in ways that resonate deeply with you.
+Purpose can be found in many places.
+Embrace retirement as an invitation to redefine your identity beyond your professional role and contribute to your community in ways that resonate deeply with you.

 Mentorship